 How to make ahead of time

-If you know you are going to be pushed for time, this casserole can be made up to 48 hours ahead of time.
+If you know you will be pushed for time, this casserole can be made up to 48 hours ahead.

 To do this:

 - Cook the veg in boiling water for 15 minutes.

 - Lightly mash it and add the butter, horseradish, and seasonings.